FFVT International Summer School on Forced Migration and Governance

 FFVT Summer School 2024:

-The next FFVT International Summer School on Forced Migration and Governance will take place in Nuremberg from 15 to 20 July 2024 and is hosted by the Centre for Human Rights Erlangen-Nuremberg (CHREN).
+The last FFVT International Summer School on Forced Migration and Governance took place in Nuremberg from 15 to 20 July 2024 and was hosted by the Centre for Human Rights Erlangen-Nuremberg (CHREN).

 The official program can be found here: Official Program